 Most tornadoes occur in North America on a big chunk of land known as Tornado Alley.
 Tornado Alley is made up of the Great Plains, a flat area that stretches from the Rockies to the Appalachian Mountains.

 The weather conditions and flat landscapes of Oklahoma, Kansas, and Northern Texas are perfect for creating funnel clouds, so these states see an enormous amount of tornadoes compared to other states.

 Waterspouts (Water Tornadoes)

-There are two types of waterspouts.
-The most common type of waterspouts is not related to land-based tornadoes (no supercell updraft.)
-These columns of water are known as fair-weather waterspouts.
+- Fair-weather waterspout: This is the more common type of waterspout.
+It is not related to land-based tornadoes (no supercell updraft).
 Fair-weather waterspouts are very weak and usually last less than 20 seconds.

-The second type of waterspout is called a tornadic waterspout.
-These are almost exactly the same as a land-based tornado.
+- Tornadic waterspout: These are almost exactly the same as a land-based tornado.
 The only differences are that they occur over water and are generally weaker than their land-based counterparts.

 An occluded tornado is one that is "old" and is starting to dissipate.
 Dissipating tornadoes often form a rope-like tube before scattering.
 The storm can create another cyclone.
 In fact, many storms have been known to create multiple cyclones!

 Tornadoes have occurred in every U.S. state (including Hawaii and Alaska) and on every continent except Antarctica.